 In this fast-changing world, one may wonder where shaky uncertainty ends and solid ground begins.
 While you could always choose to worry and live in uncertainty, there is always a better way, perhaps a path that is easier to tread.

-Let’s acknowledge that the American economy doesn’t look good right now, but the Bible has a lot to say about provision that we should see as truth, and it’s something we can hold onto, in times as dread-inducing as these.
+Let’s acknowledge that the American economy doesn’t look good right now, but the Bible has a lot to say about money management and provision that we should see as truth, and it’s something we can hold onto, in times as dread-inducing as these.

 Let us see 7 different scriptures on the wise use of money and provision that the Bible offers.
 But before we go on, let’s lay down this “rule,” Jeremiah 29:11: